chronicleprotocol/documentation/docs/Resources/FAQ/Oracles.md

 On testnet networks, the whitelisting mechanism is permissionless, anyone can whitelist an address using the [SelfKisser](/Developers/Guides/whitelistAddress.md).

-On mainnet, the whitelisting mechanism is permissioned.
-To request access, open a ticket on [Discord](https://discord.com/invite/H9rnwcU8p4) in the 🆘｜support channel.
+On Mainnet, the process is similar, but the whitelisting is permissioned.
+To get whitelisted, please fill out the [following form]( https://form.typeform.com/to/KvmNbtrw).
+A member of the Chronicle team will get in touch with you.

 ## What happens if I try to read from an address that is not whitelisted?